muon23/chatbot/README.md

 This will get the following response:

 ```
+{
+  "version": "0.4.1",
-"Tianqiao Chen discussed the importance of having a good tone when developing features for Tanka.
-He suggested that instead of immediately changing something, small additions should be made to emphasize the connection between people, such as the automatic translation feature.
-He also suggested that the \"like\" feature should be larger than other competitors to emphasize its simplicity and trendiness.
-Finally, he suggested summarizing the labels that should be used in Tanka, such as being helpful and responsible."
+  "summary": "Tianqiao Chen discussed the importance of tone when it comes to developing features for a product.
+He suggested that instead of immediately changing something, small additions can be made to emphasize the connection between people.
+For example, he mentioned the automatic translation feature which emphasizes that there should be no barriers between people.
+He also suggested that volunteer features should emphasize kindness, love, and responsibility. \n\nHe then gave an example of how to improve the tone of a feature.
+He suggested making the \"like\" button bigger than the competition to emphasize its simplicity and coolness. \n\nFinally, he suggested summarizing the labels that should be used in Tanka for users, such as being helpful and responsible.
+He then suggested finding ways to emphasize these labels."
+}
 ```

 ### Specify a Language